mrsool/zatca/README.md

 generator.render(size: 512)
 ```

+## Phase 2
+Documentation lives in the [wiki](https://github.com/mrsool/zatca/wiki)

-## Notice of Non-Affiliation and Disclaimer
+# Notice of Non-Affiliation and Disclaimer
 This library is not affiliated, associated, authorized, endorsed by, or in any way officially connected with ZATCA (Zakat, Tax and Customs Authority), or any of its subsidiaries or its affiliates.
 The official ZATCA website can be found at https://zatca.gov.sa.

-## Phase 2
-Documentation is still in progress, and can be found in this repository's [wiki](https://github.com/mrsool/zatca/wiki)